- A resident of Berkley since 2011.

 - Former board member of the Old Worthington Association.

-- Computer programmer with BS in Math and Computer Science and MS in Computer Science.
+- Lead software architect and computer programmer with BS in Math and Computer Science and MS in Computer Science.

-- The owner of a successful technology consulting firm.
+- The owner of a successful technology consulting firm 28 Studios.

 - Active member, volunteer, and leader at church.